jfairbank/elm-demos/README.md

 ## Individual Apps

-You can run individual demo by going into the directory and following the instructions in the README there.
-Demos are the folders that start with a number like `01-getting-started/`.
+You can run individual demos by going into the appropriate directory and following the instructions in the README there.
+Demos are contained in the folders that start with a number like `01-getting-started/`.

 ## All Apps